-The plate luminometer may be fitted with n automatic reagent dispenser and shaker to mix the contents of the wells.
-Preferred Cell Systems[TM] does not recommend using automatic dispensers or mixers, since the contents of the wells will not mix sufficiently using this method.
+The user may have a plate luminometer that allows reagents to be dispensed automatically directly into the well.
+Preferred Cell Systems[TM] does not recommend using the automatic dispensers, since the contents of the wells will not mixed sufficiently using this method.